ErikFontanel/portfolio/src/expertise/index.md

 ## My capabilities

-I'm working at the intersection of the following disciplines:
+I operate at the intersection of the following disciplines:

 <div class="col">

 ### Digital Product Design

-- UX Design
+- End-to-end UX Design
-- Design Ops
+- UI Design (iOS, aOS & web)
 - Information Architecture
-- UI Design
+- Design System Architecture & Governance
+- Figma Libraries & Documentation
+- Component Workflows (Storybook, Vue3)

 </div>
 <div class="col">

-### Front-end Development
+### Front-End Development

-- Semantic HTML & responsive CSS
+- Semantic HTML & Responsive CSS
-- Javascript (vanilla & VueJS)
+- JavaScript (Vanilla & Vue3)
-- Prototyping
+- Prototyping & Rapid Validation

 </div>
 <div class="col">

 ### Strategy & Management

-- Concept Development
+- Product & Concept Development
-- Consulting
+- Cross-functional Process Design
 - Training & Workshops
+- Consulting on Design–Engineering Alignment

 </div>
 :::
 ::: section

-## We should work together if
+## We Should Work Together If

-- You are a start-up that just got funded and is ready to scale
+- You are a start-up ready to scale
 - You want more revenue
-- You want a better collaboration between your organisation's internal design and development teams
+- You want tighter collaboration between design and engineering teams.
+- You’re building a product that needs to move fast while maintaining quality.
 - You have an idea, a budget and a team but don't know where to start
-- You want to create a digital product with a great user experience
+- You value thoughtful, system-driven design that balances usability, scalability, and performance.

-{% button label = 'Let\'s collaborate', url = 'mailto:hello@erikgelderblom.com', size = 'large' %}
+{% button label = "Let\'s collaborate", url = "mailto:hello@erikgelderblom.com", size = "large" %}

 :::